julian-molina/Documentation/_includes/data_mine/process-definition.md

 <!--------------------------------------------- CONTENT starts -->

-As hinted above, most bots, in particular indicators, have two different processes.
+As hinted above, most bots&mdash;in particular indicators&mdash;have two different processes.
 The reason is that different data structures need to be handled in different manners.
-The Multi-Period-Daily process handles daily files, while the Multi-Period-Market process handles market files.
+The Multi-Period-Daily process handles *daily files*, while the Multi-Period-Market process handles *market files*.

+The Multi-Period-Market process deals with time frames of one hour and above.
+Because these time frames produce relatively small numbers of records, the process builds one single file per time frame spanning the whole market history&mdash;hence the name Multi-Period-*Market*.

+On the other hand, the Multi-Period-Daily process deals with time frames below one hour.
+These time frames produce huge numbers of records, therefore, the corresponding data must be fragmented in multiple files.
+The Multi-Period-Daily process builds one file per day for each time frame&mdash;hence the name Multi-Period-*Daily*.

+{% include note.html content="The way in which datasets are structured by each of the processes is determined by the corresponding dataset definitions." %}

 <!--------------------------------------------- CONTENT ends -->